Dementia Circle

 Early Stage

-Mild memory changes, difficulty finding words, subtle personality shifts.
+Mild memory changes, difficulty finding words, subtle personality shifts are common dementia symptoms.

 Middle Stage